bearsdotzone/platter/README.md

 In practicality, a platter, when supplied with appropriate foodstuffs, will feed a player when they are nearby and hungry in addition to feeding and breeding any animals that are nearby.

 Right clicking will take the item from a player's hand and stack it on the platter.
 Shift right clicking the platter will remove the most recently added item.
+Platters will output their fullness to comparators as you would expect and platters will disable when applied a redstone signal.

 I have attempted to make the mod configurable to the extent that it can be made more or less server friendly.
 By default, a platter will store 9 stacks and search in a 5 block "radius" for creatures to feed every 60 seconds.